Should You Check the Virtual Currency Checkbox on Form 1040?

 - Virtual Currency Reporting Doesn't Have to Be Complicated

-The current version of Form 1040 asks an important question: “At any time during 2022, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+The current version of Form 1040 asks an important question: “At any time during 2022, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset)?”

 The best-known types of virtual currency are cryptocurrencies such as Bitcoin and Ethereum.

 The IRS currently treats virtual currency as property for tax purposes.
+General tax principles applicable to property transactions apply to transactions using virtual currency.
 Depending on how you use your virtual currency, it could be classified as personal property, business property, or investment property—and taxed accordingly.

 Let’s look at some common transactions and how they might be taxed.

 If you buy virtual currency using an alternate form of currency (such as the US dollar) and store it in a virtual “wallet” or account, then that is not a taxable transaction, and you are not required to report it.
 The same is true if you only transfer your virtual currency between multiple wallets or accounts that you own.